NikolayRag/typeTodo/README.rst

 2.2.
        and stored within user-specified database.
-       Database is _[projectName].todo_ raw text file which is placed right above first folder, included in project.
+       Database is _[projectName].do_ raw text file which is placed right above first folder, included in project.
-       OR database is specified within that _[projectName].todo_ file
+       OR database is specified within that _[projectName].do_ file

 * database configuration is described in section 4

 2.3.
-       If at a moment there's no project used, then all-in-one _.todo_ file is used as a database.
+       If at a moment there's no project used, then all-in-one _.do_ file is used as a database.
        (for win7 it's stored in _[user]\AppData\Roaming\Sublime Text 2\Packages\User\_)

 2.4.